Tattoo Swelling: What to Do About Swollen Ink

-After getting a tattoo, the area around the new ink goes through lots of changes as it begins to heal itself after the damage caused by the needles during the tattooing process.
-Tattoo swelling is one of the side-effects that may occur as the wound and the area around it being to heal.
+After getting a tattoo, the area around the new ink goes through many changes as it begins to heal itself from the damage caused by the needles during the tattooing process.
+Tattoo swelling is one of the side-effects that may occur as the wound and the area around it begin to heal.

-The majority of the time, the swelling will just be a natural process that your body sets up in order to aid healing around your wound.
+In nearly all cases, a swollen tattoo is something you shouldn’t have to worry about.
+The majority of the time, the swelling will just be a natural process that your body sets up in order to aid healing around the wound.

-This fluid causes the area to swell and tighten, which restricts movement to ensure that the area cannot twist and turn too much, which could potentially cause even more damage.
-Essentially the swelling is there to help you.
+This fluid causes the area to swell and tighten, which restricts movement to ensure the area cannot twist and turn too much, which could potentially cause further damage.
+Essentially, the swelling is there to help you.

 The white blood cells are sent to the wound to begin healing it from the outside-in (to protect against harmful bacteria), and these cells can often elicit an inflammatory response.

-Tattoo swelling can come in many different forms, from just a very small lump underneath the tattoo, to large red areas of bulging lumps all around the tattoo.
+Tattoo swelling can come in many different forms, from just a very small lump underneath the tattoo, to large red areas of bulging lumps all around the area.